What is Moodle?

 Forum

-This is the module where the discussion takes place.
+This is the activity where online conversations happen.
 When you add a new forum, you can choose one of five different types: a single simple discussion, each person posts one discussion, a question-and-answer forum, a standard forum displayed in a blog-like format, or a standard forum for general use.

 For additional information, see Adding and Using Forums in Moodle.